 He [the Lord, the everlasting God, the Creator of all the earth] never grows faint or weary…He gives power to those who are tired and worn out; he offers strength to the weak.
 Even youths will become exhausted and young men will give up.
 But those who wait on the LORD will find new strength.
 They will fly high on wings like eagles.
 They will run and not grow weary.
 They will walk and not faint.
 (Isaiah 40:28-31)

 According to this passage, who finds new strength?
 The person who waits on God.
 In this context, waiting on God means to be entwined with Him, to dwell in His presence, and to enjoy intimacy with Him.
-Walking in harmony with Him and His purposes, then, is the secret to experiencing His strength.
+Walking in harmony with Him is fundamental to experiencing His strength.

-How easy it is to let life’s busyness overrun our schedule.
-When that happens, we put our relationship with the Lord on the back burner for time’s sake.
+It’s so easy to let life’s busyness overrun our schedule.
+When that happens, our relationship with the Lord often takes low priority.
 Before long, we feel as though we’re running on empty.
 Exhaustion sets in, and then we begin to feel sorry for ourselves, bitter toward our circumstances, or short-tempered toward other people.
-That can be averted when we make time with Jesus our first priority.
+All of that can be averted when we make time with Jesus our first priority.